chamaeleonidae/api/docs/apis/tours.md

 ## List Tours :id=campaigns-index

-List all the tours that follow the specified parameters.
+List all the  Tours that follow the specified parameters.

 #### HTTP Request